bassmanitram/actions-for-nautilus/README.md

 and replacing your current `config.json` file with any of the backed up copies.
 Again, changes will take effect after a maximum of about 30 seconds.

-Simply close the web page to quit the configurator.

-*NOTE* the configurator web application NEVER communicates outside of your own system, Your privacy is guaranteed.

 # Configuration reference
 The configuration is specified in a JSON text file named `config.json` located in